COVID-19 Special Resources

 Will the library be open during the spring semester?

-The Allan Hancock College Library building will be physically closed for the time being.
+The Allan Hancock College Library building will be open starting the second week of the Spring 2021 semester, for limited study spaces (by appointment only).
+Students and staff can continue to place requests on circulating materials via the library catalog and can pick those items up as scheduled.
+A library staff member will follow up with instructions on how and when to pick up the requested materials.
 Users can still access the many digital resources of the library 24/7, such as the article databases, e-books, streaming films, and the library catalog.
 Please visit our COVID-19 Resources page for additional helpful links.

 How do I return or renew library materials I have?